-Staff at Woodlands Academy recognises that children are capable of abusing their peers.
-Different forms of peer-on-peer abuse could occure including, but are not limited to, bullying, cyberbullying, gender related violence, and sexting.
+Staff should recognise that children are capable of abusing their peers.
+Different forms of peer-on-peer abuse include, but are not limited to, bullying, cyberbullying, gender related violence and sexting.
 This could include being sexually touched/assaulted, could also include for boys, being subject to initiation / hazing type violence.
-We as a school know that no form of peer on peer abuse will be not tolerated, this includes teasing and will not be passed off as 'just banter'.
 The school will seek advice from social care if an allegation of abuse is made against another child, in order to proceed in the most appropriate way.
-(Keeping children safe in Education, DfE 2018)
+(Keeping children safe in Education, DfE 2020)

-Child on Child Sexual Violence and/or sexual harassment :
+Child on Child Sexual Violence and/or sexual harassment: